Giovanniko/2D-Histogram-Filter-with-C-/README.md

-# iSDC-P2-Translate-Python-Cpp
+# 2D Histogram Filter with C++
-Repository for P2 of iSDC - Translate Python to C++
+Translate 'sense' and 'localize' functions from Python to C++